kev5/WordBrain-Solver/README.md

 ***** holly ******
 ```

-The solutions to the above puzzles will be in the following format-
+The output of both the programs gives all the possible solutions of a given puzzle.
+For example, all possible solutions to the above puzzles will be printed in the following format-
 ```
 hoe square
 .